A Cocktail-Party Benchmark: Multi-Modal dataset and Comparative Evaluation Results: Introduction

 Automatic speech recognition (ASR) has achieved significant improvements in noisy and reverberant conditions over the past few decades, supported by advances in deep learning, signal processing, and the availability of large real-world corpora \cite{virtanen2012techniques, watanabe2017new, nguyen2020super, open-asr-leaderboard}.
 However, ASR performance in natural multi-party conversations remains limited, particularly under overlapping speech and conversational dynamics, also known as the cocktail-party setting \cite{watanabe2020chime, AliMeeting, barker18_interspeech, segbroeck20_interspeech, ami}.
 Although many approaches have been proposed to improve robustness through acoustic modeling, word error rates (WER) remain above 20\% in such scenarios.

-In addition to research on acoustic robustness, audio-visual speech recognition (AVSR) has emerged as a promising approach by leveraging visual cues such as lip movements to complement the acoustic signal \cite{duchnowski94_icslp, suhm1999model, stiefelhagen1999modeling, bub1995knowing, yang1998visual}.
+In addition to research on acoustic robustness, audio-visual speech recognition (AVSR) has emerged as a promising approach by leveraging visual cues such as lip movements to complement the acoustic signal \cite{duchnowski94_icslp, suhm1999model, stiefelhagen1999modeling, bub1995knowing, yang1998visual, meier2000towards, duchnowski1995toward}.
 To advance this direction, several audio-visual and multi-modal datasets have been introduced.
-Large-scale corpora such as LRS2/LRS3 \cite{lrs2,lrs3}, Muavic \cite{muavic} focus primarily on single-speaker or Ego4D \cite{ego4d} broad egocentric scenarios, while conversational datasets such as AMI \cite{ami}, MISP \cite{misp}, and MMCSG \cite{mmcsg} capture multi-party meetings but are limited to single conversations per session.
+Large-scale corpora such as LRS2/LRS3 \cite{lrs2,lrs3} and Muavic \cite{muavic} focus primarily on single-speaker or Ego4D \cite{ego4d} broad egocentric scenarios, while conversational datasets such as AMI \cite{ami}, MISP \cite{misp}, and MMCSG \cite{mmcsg} capture multi-party meetings but are limited to single conversations per session.
 CHiME-5/6 \cite{watanabe2020chime} capture multi-party meetings but remain limited to audio-only.
-Despite these efforts, there remains a clear gap, audio-visual, natural, unscripted, multi-party interaction under cocktail-party conditions.
+Despite these efforts, there remains a clear gap: audio-visual, natural, unscripted, multi-party interaction under cocktail-party conditions.
 The challenge in such settings arises from the so-called cocktail-party phenomenon, which describes humans’ ability to selectively attend to one conversation while ignoring others.
 In this context, systems must determine not only who speaks when and what is spoken, but also with whom the interaction occurs.

 The MCoRec task aims to bridge the gap between previous efforts by establishing a benchmark for the cocktail-party challenge.
 Our dataset features audio and video recordings of up to eight participants engaged in up to four simultaneous conversations.
 The challenge provides a single 360° video and a single-channel audio recording, reflecting typical conditions using commercially available devices.
 Benchmarking systems will focus on jointly transcribing speech and clustering speakers into conversation groups.
-The MCoRec dataset and baseline systems have been made reproducible via \url{https://github.com/MCoRec/mcorec_baseline}